23alot/sudoku-on-non-standard-fields/README.md

 **14.11.2017 9:30** Woke up with a thought that I don't know how to generate game field and I must to think about this problem if I don't like to be murdered on the defense of course work (and I don't like : D).
 The game begins...

 **20.11.2017 16:05** Must introduce a concept *cell's potential*.
 We have to write number in *cell* with highest *cell's potential*.
 Also, it dawned on me that I can parallelize solution to cells with the same *cell's potential*.

+**02.12.2017** Create base structures for algorithm.

+**06.12.2017 17:06** Already done most part of structure implementation.
+Have to code only structure-to-array method.

+​		**17:19** Completed structure-to-array method.
+Ready to test!